 God is Good!
-His will is perfect and His love for "the least of these" is immeasurable.
+His will is perfect, and His love for "the least of these" is immeasurable.

-In April 2012, God led a small country church in Culpeper, Virginia to Lynch, Kentucky to begin a ministry of love and hope.
-The type of hope that only comes in the knowledge of Jesus Christ and the salvation only He can bring.
+In April 2012, God led a small country church in Culpeper, Virginia, to Lynch, Kentucky, to begin a ministry of love and hope: the type of hope that only comes in the knowledge of Jesus Christ, and the salvation only He can bring.
 Many times God's gentle whisper leads us to places we would never know existed.
-A pastor simply crossing a mountain while returning from vacation has now resulted in Hope for Appalachia being able to share God's love and blessings with thousands of children each year in the Appalachian Mountains.
+A pastor simply crossing a mountain while returning from vacation has now resulted in Hope for Appalachia being able to share God's love and blessings with thousands of children each year.

 Join us as we answer the call!

 The primary source of income of this remote region of rolling hilltops and muddy roads near the Tennessee and Virginia borders was the coal industry.
-But when the nation started to move away from coal-fired power plants, the giant companies closed down the mines, shedding 7,000 jobs in just three years.
+But when the Nation started to move away from coal-fired power plants, the giant companies closed down the mines, shedding 7,000 jobs in just 3 years.
 Nearly every county in eastern Kentucky lost jobs between 2000 and 2010.
 One-third of the region lives in poverty.
 Even before the mines started closing, children who grew up in Appalachia were often told to get out if they wanted to succeed.
 The region has been left without hope and many are in great despair and poverty.

 When we arrived there on our first mission, we were left in shock!
 Some of the kids had never even seen a toothbrush, while others shared one between family members.
-Some kids wore only flip flops and shorts in winter as this was all they had.
+Some kids wore only flip flops and shorts in winter, as this was all they had.
 Many of the children were more excited to get the socks in their hope boxes over the toys!

 The map picture is from Appalachian Regional Commission, and is for FY 2018.